Illinois Symphony Orchestra | Illinois Symphony Orchestra Skip to Content

 Music Director

-Taichi Fukumura is a rising Japanese-American conductor acclaimed for his dynamic stage presence and musical finesse.
-He is the Second Prize Winner of The Mahler Competition 2023 and a four-time recipient of the Solti Foundation U.S. Career Assistance Award 2021-2024.
+Taichi Fukumura is the Music Director of the Illinois Symphony Orchestra and the newly appointed Assistant Conductor of The Cleveland Orchestra.
+A rising Japanese-American conductor acclaimed for his dynamic stage presence and musical finesse, Fukumura is the Second Prize Winner of The Mahler Competition 2023 and a four-time recipient of the Solti Foundation U.S. Career Assistance Award 2021-2024.

-Past engagements include guest conducting members of the Boston Symphony Orchestra in Stravinsky L’Histoire du Soldat.
-He was also invited by the Berlin Philharmonic as one of 10 assistant conductor candidates for Kirill Petrenko in 2021, and guest assisted the Houston Symphony and the Pittsburgh Symphony Orchestra.
-Fukumura served as the Assistant Conductor of the Chicago Sinfonietta where he previously received mentorship from Music Director Mei-Ann Chen as a Freeman Conducting Fellow.
-Additionally, he worked closely with the Chicago Philharmonic as cover conductor.
+Other notable appearances include guest conducting members of the Boston Symphony Orchestra in their Community Chamber Concert series, leading Stravinsky’s L’Histoire du Soldat.
+He made his international debut with the Orquesta de Cámara de Bellas Artes in Mexico City and was invited by the Berlin Philharmonic as one of 10 assistant conductor candidates for Kirill Petrenko and the Siemens Conductors Scholarship in 2021.
+He also served as Assistant Conductor of the Chicago Sinfonietta where he previously received mentorship from Music Director Mei-Ann Chen as a Freeman Conducting Fellow.

-Equally adept in opera conducting, Fukumura conducted full productions of Britten Turn of the Screw and Mozart Don Giovanni at the Northwestern University Opera Theatre and led rehearsals of Puccini La Boheme with the Boston Youth Symphony Orchestras, the only youth orchestra in the country to present annual opera productions.
+Equally adept in opera conducting, Fukumura has conducted full productions of Britten’s Turn of the Screw and Mozart’s Don Giovanni at the Northwestern University Opera Theatre.
+As Staff Conductor at Boston Youth Symphony Orchestras – the only youth orchestra in the country to present annual opera productions – he led rehearsals of monumental works including, Puccini’s La Bohème.

 Born in Tokyo, Taichi Fukumura grew up in Boston and began music studies at age three on the violin.
-Professionally trained on the instrument, he received a Bachelor of Music in violin performance from Boston University, studying with Peter Zazofsky.
-Fukumura received both his Master of Music and Doctor of Musical Arts degrees in orchestral conducting from Northwestern University, studying with Victor Yampolsky.
-Additional conducting studies include Aspen Music Festival and Pierre Monteux School and Festival.
+He holds a Bachelor of Music in violin performance from Boston University, where he studied with Peter Zazofsky, and both a Master of Music and Doctor of Musical Arts degree in orchestral conducting from Northwestern University under the mentorship of Victor Yampolsky.
+Additional conducting training includes the Aspen Music Festival Conducting Fellowship with Robert Spano, Pierre Monteux School and Festival with the late Michael Jinbo, the Freeman Conducting Fellowship with Mei-Ann Chen and the Chicago Sinfonietta, and masterclasses and workshops led by Pierre-Michel Durand, Jorma Panula, Christoph Poppen, and Yip Wing-sie.
+Fukumura is fluent in both English and Japanese.

 Madison Leonard 2022 high res credit Gillian Riesen